dillionmegida/tech-writing/content/blog/introduction/index.md

 Here are some of the things I've gained from writing:

 - I've connected with a lot of people who read my content
-- I've learned about new technologies and tools I never knew before or had faint idea of
+- I've learned about new technologies and tools I never knew before or had a faint idea of
 - I've gotten better at writing (the more you write, the more you learn)
 - I've made money from writing
 - I've been recognized for my writing